 During the two-year partnership, Walker Sands generated a total of 176 placements for Feedvisor, 34 of which were in top-tier publications such as:

 Information from Feedvisor’s two data studies received a total of 84 placements.
 The internal seller survey continues to appear in multiple pieces of U.S.-based coverage annually, and the consumer survey that Walker Sands conducted has seen more than 40 placements as it continues to spark conversations in the industry.
-Following the launch of the second consumer survey in early 2018, Feedvisor saw its best month to date when Walker Sands landed 33 placements in publications such as USA Today, Forbes and Business Insider.
+Following the launch of the second consumer survey, Feedvisor saw its best month to date when Walker Sands landed 33 placements in publications such as USA Today, Forbes and Business Insider.

 In addition to securing high-quality placements, Feedvisor was able to develop deeper relationships with reporters.
 At the beginning of its partnership with Walker Sands, Feedvisor identified Internet Retailer as one of its top target publications.
 Not only did Walker Sands place four articles in the publication, it also secured Feedvisor CEO Victor Rosenman a coveted speaking spot at IRCE, Internet Retailer’s annual conference.

-On top of this, Internet Retailer Managing Editor Paul Demery ran a featured panel at Feedvisor’s yearly internal Amazon Sellers’ Summit in 2017.
+On top of this, Internet Retailer Managing Editor Paul Demery ran a featured panel at Feedvisor’s yearly internal Amazon Sellers’ Summit.
 Walker Sands helped ensure that Demery was one of many journalists to attend the summit, held in New York City, by pitching the event to journalists and stakeholders.

 In just over two years, Walker Sands was able to help Feedvisor effectively establish itself internationally as a top solution for Amazon sellers looking for the highest margins possible.